 Place the pizzas carefully on the heated grill, cover, and cook for 10 minutes, or until the naan bread is crispy and the cheese is melted.

 Pro Tip: Cooking these without burning the naan bread can sometimes be difficult, especially if your grill is old or fickle.
-We’ve found that these turn out best when the grill is heated up to a high temperature and then turned all the way down to low immediately prior to cooking.
-Then, cook the pizzas for just 4 minutes.
+If you can’t get your grill temperature exact, we’ve found that these turn out perfectly when the grill is heated up to a high temperature and then turned all the way down to low immediately prior to cooking.
+Then, cook the pizzas for just 4 minutes instead of 10.
 This will make the naan bread crisp and heat everything else up without searing the pizzas and turning them to charcoal.

 Remove from the grill and garnish with fresh cilantro to taste.
 Serve immediately.Print